Tomaati/Ciphix_Case/README.md

   * Allow admins to upload new conversations
 * Settings Screen
   * Should allow to edit topics
-  * ~~Create new accounts~~ *This is scrapped because the design would look very cluttered, and goes outside the scope of the case.
-As well as requiring a lot more time than allotted to this case.*
+  * ~~Create new accounts~~ *This is scrapped because it goes outside the scope of the case.
+As well as requiring more time than allotted to this case.*
-  * ~~Upload new dataset to retrain the model~~ *This is scrapped because the design would look very cluttered, and goes outside the scope of the case.
-As well as requiring a lot more time than allotted to this case.*
+  * ~~Upload new dataset to retrain the model~~ *This is scrapped because it goes outside the scope of the case.
+As well as requiring more time than allotted to this case.*

 ![design_paper.png](images/design_paper.jpg)